JRMfer/Project/PROCESS.md

 Furthermore a sequential color scheme by colorbrewer was chosen to set the style for the barchart and probably the other visualizations as well.

+# Day 7

+Dropdown menus were added to the navbar.
+All the options are passed with the function addOptions.

+This succeeded for one dropdownn for the seasons.
+However if two more dropdowns are added to the navbar all the possible options appear as a blank value, but can in turn be selected by clicking on them and this causes the barchart update correctly.
+Reason why still not found.

+Also a start for creating an update functionn of the datamap was made.
+This is still under progress.